shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Chainlink-VRF-on-Polygon(Matic)-using-Remix IDE.md

 }
 ```

-This will get a random number from the chainlink oracle.  `requestRandomness()` comes from `VRFConsumerBase` contract that we imported.
+This will get a random number from the chainlink oracle. `requestRandomness()` comes from the `VRFConsumerBase` contract that we imported at the top of our smart contract.

 ```javascript
 function getRandomNumber() public returns (bytes32 requestId) {